Welcome to the Marketing Show Podcast.

 Clay: So the first trend is that traditional opt-in bribes are going to underperform in this year.
 This is a trend that we’ve seen develop for quite some time, but we’re really at a point in history where nobody cares that you’ve put together a free report in and of itself.
 Nobody cares that you have a free video to download.
 The facts that something is free is generally not enough.
 There are a gazillion videos on YouTube that we can watch for free.
 There are a gazillion articles on the internet that folks could read for free without opting in.
 So there are really two reasons why people will opt in for something in 2013.
 At least two reasons.

-Reason number two that someone opts-in in 2013 is that you are giving away something that is of such high perceived value that frankly, nobody else in your market is giving away and that is driving the opt in. so they don’t know who you are, then you need to work your tail end off to create a bribe that is perceived of being of immediate high value.
+Reason number two that someone opts-in in 2013 is that you are giving away something that is of such high perceived value that frankly, nobody else in your market is giving away and that is driving the opt-in. so they don’t know who you are, then you need to work your tail end off to create a bribe that is perceived as being of immediate high value.
 Just because you’re giving away 100 pages in your free report does not mean someone is going to opt in, right.
-Increased value doesn’t mean increased opt in conversion rate.
-So really, what gets people to opt in is that you’re delivering something that is immediately of use.
+Increased value doesn’t mean increased opt-in conversion rate.
+So really, what gets people to opt-in is that you’re delivering something that is immediate of use.
 So for example, on The Marketing Show, we give away I believe it’s 8 free landing page templates and that is one unlike what other people are giving away in our space and that has a high-perceived utility value without much work, right.
 You don’t have to read an entire product on how to create a landing page.
 It’s just right there.
 It’s done for you.
 So it’s a done-for-you bribe.

 So trend number one is unless you are well known, only high-perceived value bomb opt-in bribes are going to work in 2013.
 What’s the next trend, Andy?